Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/README.md

 ### <a name="input_use_zone_redundancy"></a> [use\_zone\_redundancy](#input\_use\_zone\_redundancy)

-Description: Whether or not to use zone redundancy for the container app environment.
+Description: Whether or not to use zone redundancy for the container app environment, container registry and public IP.

 Type: `bool`